-After 20 years of civil war and continuous instability fueled by caste-based, ethnic and geographical instability, Nepal adopted a new constitution in 2015 that created a whole new federal system of decentralized government.
+After 20 years of civil war and continuous instability fuelled by caste-based, ethnic and geographical instability, Nepal adopted a new constitution in 2015 that created a whole new federal system of decentralized government.

 The FCDO-funded Improving Public Financial Management and Accountability (PFMA) Phase 2 programme, in collaboration with the Ministry of Finance (MoF) and the support of British Embassy Kathmandu (BEK), engaged a team of Nepali software specialists to develop the Subnational Treasury Regulatory Application (SuTRA).
 SuTRA is a financial management system which includes modules on budgeting, accounting and financial reporting to ensure transparency, accountability, efficiency and effectiveness in financial management at the local level.